 What to do on the day of the job interview

 What to do on the day of the job interview?
 Hopefully, you had a good nights sleep and you have woken up feeling refreshed and full of energy for the day ahead.
-With preparation done yesterday hopefully this has helped to make you feel positive, inspired and confident.
+With preparation done yesterday, hopefully this has helped to make you feel positive, inspired and confident.

 Begin the day with a healthy breakfast.
 This is important, especially if you’re nervous about the interview!
-Make sure you eat something nutritious, when we go hungry we begin to lose our focus which is something we definitely don’t want to happen to us in the job interview.
+Make sure you eat something nutritious, when we go hungry we begin to lose our focus and concentration which is something we definitely don’t want to happen to us in the job interview.
 If your job interview is later in the day make sure you have had sufficient food up until then.

-Before leaving home for the job interview, look over your notes, making sure you’re confident in the answers you will give if questioned about particular elements that feature either on your CV or on the job description.
+Before leaving home for the job interview, look over your notes, making sure you’re confident in the answers you will give if questioned about particular elements that feature either on your resume or on the job description.

 Make sure you are prepared with a range of questions that you would like to ask the company.